View regular version View for small screens (PDA) View print version

 "Whatever," Mars said crossly.

 "You know, this would have been so much easier if you'd just let things go the way they were destined to be.
-You didn't have much luck keeping us apart in my world, either.
+You didn't have much luck keeping us apart in my life, either."

 "I don't know whether you think you can confuse me with your strange allusions, but it's not working.
 I am the God of War, strumpet, not some idiot mortal."